importdikshit/importdikshit.github.io/_posts/2017-10-22-upcoming-content.md

 - Gaussianity
 - Homomorphic Encryption
 - Support Vector Machines
-- Gradient Descent and SGD
+- Stochastic Gradient Descent
+- Optimizers for DL.
+When to use which one
+- Generative Adverserial Hype
 - Autodifferentiation/Backpropogation
 - Homomorphically Encrypted Weights
 - Convolutional Neural Networks